 - You can gain valuable insights that can then become test ideas.

-I suggest you use a mix of methods to get the best results possible.
+We suggest you use a mix of methods to get the best results possible.
 Typically, the findings from one method overlap those from others.
 That’s a clear signal that you’re on the right track.

-I’ll introduce four methods that employ these tools:
+You can use the following four methods that employ these tools:

 - Surveys and polls